 First, the basics, AncestryDNA vs 23andme testing cost and offerings:

-The AncestryDNA test is actually cheaper via Amazon Prime, because you get free shipping, but if you order direct from AncestryDNA you can get 10% off with this referral link.
+The AncestryDNA test is actually cheaper via Amazon Prime due to free shipping, but if you order direct from AncestryDNA you can get 15% off with this referral link.
 With both options it’s worth checking out Ebates.
 They are a cash-back shopping site that pays quarterly via PayPal.
 AncestryDNA is usually at around 7.5% cash back, and Amazon is about 3%.

-23andme: $99: Ethnic mix profile, ancestry timeline (new 2017), maternal/paternal line origin (paternal for males only, requires Y chromosome, updated 2017), Neanderthal percentage, top surnames, DNA matches, and raw DNA.
+23andme cost: $99 includes ethnic mix profile, ancestry timeline, maternal/paternal line origin (paternal for males only, requires Y chromosome), Neanderthal percentage, top surnames, DNA matches, and raw DNA.

-So, price wise, AncestryDNA vs 23andme are the same.
+So, cost wise, AncestryDNA vs 23andme are the same.

-Now, in-depth AncestryDNA vs 23andme: What the heck are all those DNA services you get and how do they compare to one another?
+Now, in-depth the best DNA test AncestryDNA vs 23andme: What the heck are all those DNA services you get and how do they compare to one another?

-Ethnic Mix profile: Both AncestryDNA and 23andme offer this.
-Basically, your genes are compared to samples from specific populations of people, and then you are given a percentage for each.
-In April 2018, 23andme added 150 new counties to their profiles, as well as more precise country-based estimates.
+Both AncestryDNA and 23andme offer this.
+Basically, your genes are compared to samples from specific populations of people, and you’re given a percentage-match for each.
+In April 2018, 23andme added 151 new counties to their profiles providing more precise country-based estimates.
 The 23andme report for comparison to AncestryDNA below is updated to this newer version.
 In order to be fair, I also updated my AncestryDNA results.
-They are the same statistically, though a redesign had occurred since this review was originally written, reports are a bit more interactive and “pretty” than before.
+They are the same statistically, though a redesign occurred since this review was originally written.
+Their reports are a bit more interactive and “pretty” than before.

-As you can see, in ways they were the same.
-Both profiles found a very small percentage of West African (Mali) and Native American, with the vast majority being European.
-AncestryDNA claimed a large percentage was “Europe West” and “Great Britain” while 23andme seemed to favored “British and Irish” and “French/German,” but also found a bit of “Scandinavian” and “Ashkenazi Jewish.”
-France and Germany happen to be in western Europe so really my reports were pretty close.
+As you can see, in ways my reports are the same.
+Both profiles find a very small percentage of West African (Mali) and Native American, with the vast majority being European.
+AncestryDNA claimed a large percentage was “Europe West” and “Great Britain.”
+While 23andme seemed to favored “British and Irish” and “French/German,” but also found a bit of “Scandinavian” and “Ashkenazi Jewish.”
+France and Germany happen to be in western Europe so really my reports are pretty close.

-Since the update, 23andme’s report is far more detailed, for instance, while AncestryDNA had a similar percentage of British/Irish for me, 23andme shows that DNA most likely originating in the UK, rather than Ireland.
-Note that I did include the entire report including regions I have no DNA in so that you could see all the categories.
-This report is sort of a compressed Frankenstein made in paint from screen shots to reduce white space and attempt to fit it better on this page (sorry mobile users), your result will be more in a scroll-able page format.
+Since the update, 23andme’s report is far more detailed.
+For instance, while AncestryDNA had a similar percentage of British/Irish for me, 23andme shows that DNA most likely originating in the UK, rather than Ireland.
+I did include the entire report here, including regions I have no DNA in, so that you could see all the categories.
+This report is sort of a compressed Frankenstein made in paint from screen shots to reduce white space in an attempt to fit it better on this page (sorry mobile users).
+Your result will be more in a scroll-able page format.
 This image (and all those on this page actually) can be clicked to visit a full size attachment page if you have trouble with the small print.

 The dots represent the percentage match you have for people who originate from that particular country.
 While 23andme’s list is far larger, AncestryDNA has actually been doing this for years to some degree.
 If you click each category in your report, a bar will show up (as seen below) that gives a range.
 This is your percentage match with people from that region.
 For comparison, in the UK, 23andme had me at 5 circles (it does not specify what each circle represents percentage wise) and AncestryDNA said 6 to 61 percent.

 The interactive portion of AnctestryDNA’s site update did also enhance it’s family tree research ability.
-You can pick a time frame (bar at bottom of picture) and you’ll be shown more detail, including actual people in your tree (if you have one).
+By picking a time frame (bar at bottom of picture), you can view more detail on each time period, including actual people in your tree (if you have one).
 This feature would be less neat without a tree, and while you can build one for free if you have your own information, searching and viewing sources on Ancestry does require a subscription.
 You are offered 50% off of that subscription with test purchase.

 In reality, from what is known of my family lines I have a great deal of Norwegian, French, British, and Scottish, so both AncestryDNA and 23andme’s reports seem plausible.
 This brings me to an important point.

-Early in 2017, 23andme also upped their game a bit, adding in a new ancestry timeline to ancestry composition results.
+Early in 2017, 23andme also added in a new ancestry timeline to ancestry composition results.
 This is a timeline guessing at the time frame that certain genes entered your ancestry.
 You can hover over each bar to get more detailed information, such as which ancestor the genes may have come from (ex/ great grandparent).

 Possibly in reaction to 23andme, AncestryDNA also revealed a new feature in 2017 called genetic communities.
 By comparing your DNA to your matches and their family origin locations a map is built guessing at areas your family may have actually lived.
-You can see some screenshots of my results below.
-You get a short history of the region (not pictured), the probability of this match being accurate for you, matches that were used to determine the region, and common surnames in the region.
+You can see a screenshot of my results below.
+You get a short history of the region, the probability of this match being accurate for you, matches that were used to determine the region, and common surnames in the region.
 This same info is used in the interactive map I shared above.

-Overall, in regards to ethnicity reports alone when comparing AncestryDNA vs 23andme, I’d say AncestryDNA wins for tracking genealogical heritage, and 23andme wins on the genetic information end as they do indeed offer much more genetic goodies.
+Overall, in regards to ethnicity reports alone when comparing AncestryDNA vs 23andme, I’d say AncestryDNA is the best DNA test for tracking genealogical heritage, and 23andme is the best DNA test on the genetic information end as they do indeed offer much more genetic goodies.

 I’m not a scientist, so I’ll just use their description of this service,